ThantSinTun009/SkimLit_Medical_Abstract_Classification/README.md

 ## 🎥 YouTube Tutorial Series

-This project is explained step-by-step in the following video series:
+The way I learnt project is explained step-by-step in the following video series (In *Burmese*):

 ### ▶️ Part 1: Baseline Model
 Introduction to dataset and baseline machine learning model.